 Step 3: Calculate Cost if Paycheck Is Divided

 Next, we want to see what our cost will be if we divide our paycheck proportionally.
-This means we are not paying any bill in full, so we are still getting the late payment, and some interest charged.
-However, we will assume that there will be 1/4 the amount of damage to our credit for a partial payment than if we made no payment at all.
+This means we are not paying any bill in full.
+We are looking at the proportion each bill represents of the total amount we owe, and dividing our paycheck accordingly.
+We will still get charged late payments and some interest.
+However, we will assume that there will be 1/4 the amount of damage to our credit for a partial payment compared to making no payment at all.

 We are paying $150 in late fees alone.
 Now we factor in the interest charges and damage to our credit that goes with this payment: